prernabhojwani/Future-Sales-Prediction/README.md

 ### Pre-requisites

-**1. IBM Cloud Account:** Visit https://ibm.biz/autoailab and fill in your details to create an account or click Log in if you already have an account
+**1. IBM Cloud Account:** Visit https://ibm.biz/autoailab and fill in your details to create an account or click 'Log in' if you already have an account.

 ![](screenshots/1.png)

 **2. Create instances of the following:** Click on 'Catalog', look for [Object Storage](https://cloud.ibm.com/catalog/services/cloud-object-storage), give it a name (or leave the default) and click 'Create'.
-Do the same to create instances for [Watson Machine Learning](https://cloud.ibm.com/catalog/services/machine-learning) and [Watson Studio](https://cloud.ibm.com/catalog/services/watson-studio)
+Do the same to create instances for [Watson Machine Learning](https://cloud.ibm.com/catalog/services/machine-learning) and [Watson Studio](https://cloud.ibm.com/catalog/services/watson-studio).

-**3. Dataset:** Download the [Sales.csv](https://github.com/prernabhojwani/Future-Sales-Prediction/blob/master/Sales.csv) dataset
+**3. Dataset:** Download the [Sales.csv](https://github.com/prernabhojwani/Future-Sales-Prediction/blob/master/Sales.csv) dataset.

+The dataset contains the follwing columns:

+- Class: Product type

+- Cost: Unit price

+- Promotion: Index of amount spent on a particular promotion

+- Before: Revenue before promotion

+- After: Revenue after promotion

 ### Step 1: Build and train the model